madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 </p>

 <p>
-    Also in case you are pressed for time or reading pseudo-code might is more your thing.
-    You can totally skip all this and go head straight to the
+    Also, in case you are pressed for time or reading pseudo-code is more your thing, you can totally skip all this and go head straight to the
     <a href="https://github.com/madewithbytes/mappa">Github repo</a>,
-    it should contain everything you need to make own adventure <strong>(NO REFUNDS)</strong>.
+    it should contain everything you need to make upirown adventure <strong>(NO REFUNDS)</strong>.
 </p>

 <p>OK are they gone?
 Cool, here we go.</p>